Associate Professor of Law

+Associate Professor of Law**

 - J.D., New York University Law School

-- B.A., Sociology (High Honors), University of Michigan
+- B.A., Sociology, University of Michigan at Ann Arbor

 Sabbeth received her B.A. in Sociology from the University of Michigan, Phi Beta Kappa, and her J.D. from New York University School of Law, where she was an Arthur Garfield Hays Civil Liberties Fellow, an editor for the Review of Law and Social Change, and the recipient of the Christian Jarecki ('98) Memorial Prize for outstanding work in NYU's clinical program.
 During law school, she worked at civil rights organizations including the NAACP Legal Defense and Educational Fund, Inc., the New York Civil Liberties Union, the Foreclosure Prevention Project of South Brooklyn Legal Services, and the labor and employment firm of Vladeck, Waldman, Elias and Englehard, P.C.
 Following graduation, at South Brooklyn Legal Services, she represented low-income tenants in housing litigation.

 Show All Publications